Best Household Germ Killers

 Some product labels recommend a slightly stronger 1/2 cup of bleach per gallon or 2 tablespoons per quart.

-The Cleaning Management Institute, a provider of training and certification for professional cleaning services, recommends a stronger 1:10 ratio (about one and one-half cups of bleach per quart of water); some medical disinfectants are the same solution.
+The Cleaning Management Institute, a provider of training and certification for professional cleaning services, recommends a stronger 1:10 ratio (about 1.5 cups of bleach per quart of water); some medical disinfectants use the same solution.

 You can use your judgment and comfort level to determine what solution is best for what you're cleaning.